LukeFarch/api-parameter-analysis-tool-new/README.md

 - Median occurrences: 1
 - Mode (most common frequency): 1

+#### Note on Parameter Filtering
+During the analysis, we identified two significant groups of parameters that appeared with unusually high frequencies (83 and 77 occurrences).
+These parameters represent standardized demographic, housing, income, and age-related fields that are consistently used across multiple datasets.
+By filtering out these common groups from our top parameters table, we can better highlight the diverse and unique parameters that characterize different types of datasets.
+This approach prevents these standardized fields from dominating the frequency analysis and allows us to surface other important parameters that might otherwise be obscured.

 #### Top 20 Most Frequent Parameters (Excluding Parameters with 83 and 77 Occurrences)
 | Parameter | Count | % of Total |
 |-----------|-------|------------|